Plumsail/orgchart-docs/source/how-tos/display-skype-for-business-lync-presence.rst

 You can find the snippet which I provided earlier inside this template.
 This snippet renders presence indicator and name of employee with link to user profile.

-You may also need to add this code to “Custom CSS” step of the configuration wizard:
+You may also need to add this code to **Custom CSS** step of the configuration wizard:

 .. code:: css